 Rifle Hunting Gifts

 When I was a kid, I remember that we would get a week off of school the week of the opening day of rifle season.
 They don’t do that anymore here, but it’s not unusual for businesses to be shut down or half of the class missing.
 Rifle hunting is a big deal in Montana and people take a lot of pride and care with their hunting rifles, including accessories.
-Because gun accessories are as particular as guns, I haven’t included anything such as as scopes.
+Because gun accessories are as particular as guns, I haven’t included anything such as scopes.

 Gun Cleaning Kit – One of the most important things is to clean your gun.
 It improves accuracy, reduces wear, and reduces malfunctions.
 A good gun cleaning kit is always a great gift.

 Reloading Kit – Does your hunter save their brass and shells?
 It’s always best practice to pick up your brass.
-Not everybody reloads, however it’s also a good item to have if you are a prepper.
+Not everybody reloads, however, it’s also a good item to have if you are a prepper.

 Gun Cleaning Pad – It’s always nice to have a gun cleaning pad.
 Not only does it keep the area clean, but it’s keeps your gun from slipping and scratching whatever surface it’s on.
-I can’t count the number of times I’ve come home and the guns are out on the kitchen table being cleaning.
+I can’t count the number of times I’ve come home and the guns are out on the kitchen table being cleaned.

 Gun Sling – Gun slings do fray and even if they already have one, a hunter can always use another one, because I’m sure they already have their eye on a new gun.
-I prefer the wider ones, but I’ve seen some really awesome ones made of paracord.
+I prefer the wider ones, but I’ve seen some awesome ones made of paracord.

 Ear Protection – I am completely deaf in my right ear due to not using ear protection.
 So, always use ear protection.
 Ear plugs are awesome in the field and ear muffs are great for target practice and bird hunting.